lhemerly/foundry-mcp/README.md

-# 🧠 Ethereum Foundry MCP Project
+# 🧠 Foundry MCP Project

-This project is a Model Context Protocol (MCP) server designed to interact with Ethereum Foundry tools.
+This project is a Model Context Protocol (MCP) server designed to interact with Foundry tools.
 It provides a set of tools and utilities to manage Foundry projects, run tests, build contracts, and more.

 ---